Hands (Jewel song): September 11 remix

 Right after the September 11 attacks, a DJ remixed the song which was carried on stations across the country.
-Jewel was in the mountains with her longtime boyfriend, Ty Murray, during the attack, and she first heard this version on the radio a few days later—it was one of the first things she heard.
+During the attacks, Jewel had been camping in the woods with her husband and did not hear news of the attacks until September 14, when a radio DJ dedicated "Hands" to those affected by the attacks.
 She spoke of this experience at a Borders concert in Ann Arbor, Michigan prior to the release of Perfectly Clear.
 Jewel appeared on Late Show with David Letterman one week after the incident, on September 18, 2001, and performed this song instead of the previously scheduled "Standing Still."